BestTimesToVisit.com Logo

 safety

-Negombo is generally safe, but be aware of petty theft, especially in crowded areas like the bus station or fish market.
-Keep your belongings secure and avoid displaying expensive items.
-If you're approached by unsolicited 'guides' offering tours, politely decline; they often expect payment and can be quite persistent.
+Negombo is generally safe, but like anywhere, be aware of your surroundings, especially in crowded areas or at night.
+Keep valuables secure and avoid displaying expensive items.
+If you're approached by persistent touts, a polite but firm 'no thank you' usually does the trick.

 packing